-Sharjah Film Platform (SFP), an annual programme organised by Sharjah Art Foundation, aims to support film production in the United Arab Emirates.
-Providing a critical platform for both established and aspiring filmmakers and supporting the burgeoning film scene in the UAE, SFP has three main components: a curated film programme and award, a public programme of talks, workshops and discussions and a production grant for short films.
+Reflecting the growing importance of film in its work, Sharjah Art Foundation has organised the inaugural edition of Sharjah Film Platform (SFP), an annual programme that supports film production in the United Arab Emirates and the region and provides a critical platform for both established and aspiring filmmakers.
+SFP has three main components: a curated film programme and award; a programme of talks, workshops and discussions; and a production grant for short films.

 In its first edition, SFP will present over 140 films from more than 40 countries.
 Selected from an open call, the films include both shorts and features in the documentary, narrative and experimental categories.
 A number of these films will have their premieres at the festival.
 Among the premieres are the two films by the SFP grant awardees, which will be screened on the opening night.

 Also included in the SFP screenings are three films directed by Egyptian filmmaker Youssef Chahine, which will be shown in collaboration with The Africa Institute to commemorate the tenth anniversary of the director’s passing.
 Programmed by Dr Salah M. Hassan and Hind Mezaina, these films will be screened in three separate programmes.